 1853 Annual Report of the Board of Water

-Commissioners of the City of Detroit.
-In 1853, the new
+Commissioner of the City of Detroit.
+In 1853, the new Board

-of Water Commissioners of the City of Detroit sent superintendent
+of Water Commissioners of the City of Detroit sent superintendent Jacob

 1854 Map of Albany County by Jay Gould.
 This map shows "conducts" [conduits] from Rensselaer Lake northeast of the City and from the Maezlandt Kill to the north.
 Rensselaer Lake was a reservoir formed by a dam installed on Patroon Creek in 1851.